Set Up Enterprise Sign-In using AD FS 3.0

 - Navigate to the Organization Center at https://organization.logmeininc.com and use the Identity Provider webform.

-- If this URL is publicly available on the Internet: Click the Identity Provider tab in the Organization Center, select the Automatic configuration option, then paste the URL in the text field and click Save when finished.
+- If this URL is publicly available on the Internet: Select the Identity Provider tab in the Organization Center, choose the Automatic configuration option, then paste the URL in the text field and select Save when finished.

 - To collect the necessary items, do the following:

-- To collect the certificate for signature validation, open the ADFS Management Console and select the Certificates folder to display the certificates.
-Look for the Token-signing certificate, then right click on it and select View Certificate.
-Select the Details tab, and then the Copy to File option.
+- To collect the certificate for signature validation, open the AD FS Management Console and select the Certificates folder to display the certificates.
+Look for the Token-signing certificate, then right-click it and choose View Certificate.
+Choose the Details tab, and then the Copy to File option.
 Using Certificate export wizard, select the Base-64 Encoded X.509 (.Cer).
 Assign a name to the file to complete the export of the certificate into a file.

-- Enter the single sign-on service URL and the certificate text into their respective fields into the Organization Center and click Save.
+- Enter the single sign-on service URL and the certificate text into their respective fields into the Organization Center and select Save.

 Test the configuration